akauppi/KafkaOffsetMonitor/README.md

 ===========

 Kafka is flexible on how the offsets are managed.
 Consumer can choose arbitrary storage and format to persist offsets.
-KafkaOffsetMonitor currently supports following popular storage formats
+KafkaOffsetMonitor currently supports following popular storage formats:

 * zookeeper built-in high-level consumer (based on Zookeeper)
 * kafka built-in offset management API (based on Kafka internal topic)